 Chapter 2 has contact information.
-You can submit a secure electronic request online by using the Request for Medicare Coverage Determination Form found at www.thpmedicare.org/mount-carmel/for-members/member-forms.
+You can submit a secure electronic request online by using the Request for Medicare Coverage Determination Form found at www.thpmedicare.org/saint-alphonsus/for-members/member-forms.
 If you are unable to complete the form, a prescriber or authorized representative can do so on your behalf.
 On the form, simply fill in the required information and click submit.
 Your request will be sent securely and directly to CVS Caremark.
-To assist us in processing your request, please be sure to include your name, contact information, and information identifying which denied claim is being appealed To assist us in processing your request, please be sure to include your name, contact information, and information identifying which denied claim is being appealed.
+To assist us in processing your request, please be sure to include your name, contact information, and information identifying which denied claim is being appealed To assist us in processing your request, please be sure to include information identifying which denied claim is being appealed.